notChai69/DreamTool/README.md

 ## Usage Instructions

+1. **Buy Key**:

-1. **Enter Your Key**: Input the key that you can purchase [here](LINK).
+1. **Enter Your Key**: Input the key.
 After entering the key, you will gain full access to the extension.
 Please note that if you remove the extension, the key will become invalid!

 2. **Sell All Pets**: Click on the "Sell All" button to start selling your entire inventory.
 Make sure not to close the tab while the script is running to avoid interrupting the process.